harrygr/Creuset/readme.md

 ## Contributing

 Development is by Git Flow.
 To add a feature contribute create a branch from the dev branch called `feature/<feature-name>` and pull request back to the dev branch.
 Small bugfixes and tweaks can be merged straight to master.

+All the tests should pass before trying to merge.
+This is checked using Travis.

 PSR-2 code style should be used throughout.
+This is auto-checked with StyleCI

 ### Front End

 Creuset uses npm modules with browserify for front-end scripts.
 Vue components are used and compiled with vueify.
 You should install the node dependencies with `npm install` before making changes.

 Styles are compiled from SASS.
 Some bower dependencies are used (install them with `bower install`).